aluedtke7/piradio/README.md

         	set to scroll station names

 Description of the options:
+- backlightOff: if set and if using the LCD, the backlight will be switched off after NN seconds, when no button is pressed during this time.
+- backlightOffTime: the time in seconds the backlight is on.
+Will be reset with every button press.
 - camelCase: if set, the Title will be formatted in a *camel case* way
 - debug: in case of problems set this option a see what happens on the comand line. `piradio` has to be started manually in the shell to see the output.
 - lcdDelay: sometimes the LCD will not be correctly initialized and the display shows funny characters.
 In this case increase this value.
 Only needed for the LCD.
+- noBluetooth: when set, no bluetooth connection will be tried.
 - noise: some stations transmit very long title names with the remix name in round brackets.
 If you enable this option these strings will be removed and the title will most probably fit on the display without scrolling.